 Sidenote: The hubs told me to tell you that he was not crying.
 Only I cried.
 He doesn’t cry because he is a man and stuff.

 Now, I am not one to tell you to never go to “Happy China Buffet” down the street.
-Heck, I LOVE me some sweet and sour pork.
+Heck, I LOVE me some sweet and sour pork and any orange beef stir fry.
 Sometimes I even go walk around the food court, slowing down at Panda Express and hoping that they wave a little toothpick of yumminess in my face.

 I have even debated bringing a stick on mustache, so I could walk around TWICE in one day.
 Fo’ realz.